smopen/sigcpp/_posts/2020-04-20-guidelines-to-processing-immutable-text.md

    ```

    **Note:** Data in a string_view is immutable even if the string_view is not `const`
    qualified.
-The effect of`const` qualification is to prevent assignment and the use of
+The effect of `const` qualification is to prevent assignment and the use of
    [modifiers]( {{ '/2020/04/03/efficiently-processing-immutable-text#4' | relative_url }} )
    `remove_prefix`, `remove_suffix`, and `swap`.

-   It is good practice to `const` qualify string_views and selectively remove `const` if
+   It is good practice to `const` qualify string_views and selectively remove `const`
-   assignment or modification is required.
+   where assignment or modification is required.

 {% include bookmark.html id="2" %}